 - Lay the gloves flat to dry and do not hang the gloves as they will lose their shape.

-Wool gloves vary in materials, designs and styles.
-Whether you’re looking for warmth, dexterity or durability, I hope that the review above has helped you with whatever you’re looking and given you more confidence the next time someone asks for your advice on choosing a pair of wool gloves.
+Conclusion: Wool gloves vary in materials, designs, and styles.
+Whether you’re looking for warmth, dexterity, or durability, I hope that the review above has helped you with whatever you’re looking for gives you more confidence the next time someone asks for your advice on choosing a pair of wool gloves.